Cyb3rC3lt/CrackMapExec-Modules/README.md

 Then it shows the output of when a correct 'Computers' group named 'Domain Computers' is specified.

-Here you can also easily verify if any **RBCD** machine such as the EVILPC shown was successfully added or not during your testing.
+Here you can also easily verify if any **RBCD** machines such as the EVILPC shown below was successfully added or not during your testing.

 <img alt="da" src="/images/COMPUTERS.jpg"/>